 Although your grades, known as grade point average (GPA), are important, there's confusion surrounding what GPAs colleges look at: weighted or unweighted, or both.
 We’ll answer this question, explore the difference between a weighted and unweighted GPA, examine what GPA colleges look at, and explain how to calculate your final grades.

 Let’s talk about what a weighted GPA means.
 A GPA illustrates the average value of your final grades.
-A weighted GPA represents the average value of your final grades earned in classes considering their difficulty.
+A weighted GPA represents the average value of your final grades earned in classes, considering their difficulty.

 Several more difficult classes include:

-Weighted GPAs are measured on a 0 to 5.0 scale to account for the increased difficulty of some classes, though some schools use a 12.0 scale.
+Weighted GPAs are measured on a 0 to 5.0 scale to account for the increased difficulty of some classes (though some schools use a 12.0 scale).
+This means that usually, the highest possible weighted GPA you can achieve is a 5.0.

 But what is a good GPA?
 It often comes down to your individual institution's expectations.
 While some schools may be happy with a weighted GPA of 3.7 or above, top colleges often admit students with a weighted GPA above 4.0.

 Unlike a weighted GPA, an unweighted GPA doesn’t consider course difficulty and is measured on a 0 to 4.0 scale.
 This can be problematic for some students, as an unweighted GPA doesn’t reflect the extra time, effort, and skills advanced-level courses take to complete.

-So, do universities look at weighted GPA?
 Colleges consider your unweighted or weighted high school GPA alongside other grades, including your semester GPA and cumulative GPA.
-Admissions officers look at your official transcripts to contextualize your GPA and understand which classes you thrived.

 Your high school transcript will usually display your: